d-zo/SimpleScriptGenerator/README.md

 ------------------------------------

-SimpleScriptGenerator requires a working Python 3.x environment and can either be installed (e. g. with `pip`) or downloaded and run with Python.
+SimpleScriptGenerator requires a working Python 3.x environment and can be downloaded and run with Python.
 To run SimpleScriptGenerator directly, browse to the SimpleScriptGenerator folder and run `SimpleScriptGenerator.pyz` with the Python interpreter.